Around town | Siloam Springs Herald-Leader

 Fire Department feedback

-"Our goal is to constantly strive to improve the quality of the services that we provide to the citizens," said Siloam Springs Fire Department Chief Jeremey Criner.
-"The feedback that we receive will be an integral part of our quality improvement program."

-If you've had any interaction with the city's EMS crews, please take a few minutes to fill out the EMS Customer Survey located on the Fire Department page of the City's website, www.siloamsprings.com/199/Fire.
+If you've had any interaction with the city's EMS crews, please take a few minutes to fill out the survey on the Fire Department page of the City's website, www.siloamsprings.com/199/Fire.

 Dogwood Literacy Council

-It is rewarding to be able to assist those trying to improve their literacy skills in order to help their families.
-The Dogwood Literacy Council is in need of more volunteers who would like to become a tutor.
+The Dogwood Literacy Council is in need of volunteers who would like to become a tutor.
 Training and materials will be provided.
 For more information, contact Charlie at (479) 524-4009.

 Make your home safe and accessible